 The other world is a righteous world, where lies and wickedness are known by their die.
-Our Secress has merely the faculty of recognizing the form without the substance, and the garment by its tint, without the woof and warp.
-Since we logically separate form from substance, we must admit that the former may subsist without the latter, and may still endure when the substance has fallen off-especially in a world where substance is not.
-There are diorama glasses that reflect a picture, with all its forms and colours, as if they were realities-what substance is there here ?---so is it with the departed soul.
-The profligate may appear in the form of an animal, which in life he resembled; and the crime of infanticide is imaged by the apparition of | tic shape, (Schema,) or typical ethereal such a woman with a murdered child in | image.
+Our Seeress has merely the faculty of recognizing the form without the substance, and the garment by its tint, without the woof and warp.
+Since we logically separate form from substance, we must admit that the former may subsist without the latter, and may still endure when the substance has fallen off-especially in a world where substance There are diorama glasses that is not. reflect a picture, with all its forms and colours, as if they were realities-what substance is there here?-so is it with the departed soul.
+The profligate may appear in the form of an animal, which in life he resembled; and the crime of infanticide is imaged by the apparition of such a woman with a murdered child in image.